pabloelt/pabloelt.github.io/content/project/project1/index.md

 * There are still many rentals that are not exploiting this potential.

 {{< figure src="/project1/exhibit_5.png" title="Exhibit 5: Rental price map in San Blas neighborhood.
-Red dots indicate properties with hight rental prices." >}}
+Red dots indicate properties with high rental prices." >}}